The habit of reading – How to read more books

 One way of avoiding this is to see reading as something you get to do, not something you have to do.
 This small shift in your perspective can make reading more enjoyable, and you’ll be able to read more books.

-An easy way to read more is to leave your book somewhere you can’t avoid seeing.
+An easy way to read more is to leave your book somewhere you can’t avoid seeing it.
 This can be at your desk or nightstand.

-When you see the book, you’ll be reminded that reading is a possibility.
+When you see the book, you’ll be reminded that reading is a possibility, and you might get an urge to pick it up.
+It makes you far more likely to read.
 This is especially helpful on busy days when your mind is somewhere else.

 Related: How to use the 20-second rule to build better habits

-We are social animals, and if we’re around people who do a specific thing, we are more likely to do the same thing.
+We are social animals, and if we’re around people who do a specific thing, we’re more likely to do the same thing.
 You can use this social pull to help you read more books.

 Maybe you have friends who want to start reading.
 Together with them, you can take turns picking a book or maybe make a shared list on Goodreads.
 Every month (Or how long you need), you can read one book.
-After each, you book you can meet up and discuss it.
+After each book, you can meet up and discuss it.
 This way, you are holding each other accountable, and you get a nice reward in the end.
 To spend some time with your friends.

 Another option is to find a book club in your area.
 This can be a bit more tricky.
-Try to search Google, Facebook, or if you have relevant apps in your area.
+Try to search Google, Facebook, or social platforms in your area.

 Whether you decide to start or join a book club, it can help you read more books.
-And maybe, even connect with people who have the same interest.
+And maybe, even connect with people who have the same interests.

 Related: How to read more with the 5-minute rule